California Psalms

 for certainty it knows the work it does.

-28 It doesn’t motion for an edge in its conditions, or support, or a score.
+28 It doesn’t press for profitable terms, or support, or a score.

 8